By Tobi Schwartz-Cassell

 - Some people will come to your house to buy something for 5 bucks, just to get a glimpse at how other people live.
 They view that $5 as their price of admission into your home.

 - People who buy Lucy collectibles aren’t necessarily buying it because it’s Lucy.
 One woman who is doing a wine room in her home, came to look at this “Lucy’s Italian Movie” ornament.
 That’s the episode where she stomped the grapes.
 (Did you know she nearly died in that episode?
-It’s true.)
+It’s true.
+If you want to know what happened, ask me in the comment section below.)

 - Having posted so many Lucy things, I finally learned how to spell Vitameatavegamin.